What Is an Alcohol Detox?

 Alcohol detox is often necessary for those who have become alcohol dependent.
 It is the first stage of alcohol rehab, and is medically managed by our team of experienced healthcare professionals.
 Detoxing from alcohol can be a difficult process if unmanaged, so it’s imperative to get the right medical help and support to ensure that the individual can withdraw from alcohol without complications.
 We typically provide alcohol detox medication (a benzodiazepine called Chlordiazepoxide), which is effective at managing serious withdrawal symptoms such as Delirium Tremens.

-Upon arrival at our treatment centre, you will be seen by our medical team.
+If you choose to detox from alcohol within a treatment centre such as ours, you will be monitored closely by a team of medical professionals.
 A medical assessment will be carried out prior to alcohol detoxification, to ensure your safety or the safety of your loved ones.

 An alcohol detox can take between 7-14 days depending on the severity of alcohol dependence.
 Throughout the process, medical supervision will be provided until the team are satisfied with your physical and mental well being.

 Why an Alcohol Detox is Necessary?

 Alcohol withdrawals will occur when a person has become physically dependent on alcohol and tries to cut down or quit drinking.
 Unfortunately, this is often a very tricky situation.
 Home alochol detox can be dangerous and the medical advice is very clear that people should not stop immediately due to the risk of seizure.
 Alcohol detox should be carried out only after being assessed by a medical professional, and ideally accompanied with 24-hour support.